Thompson-Jason/AppPolicies/Questly/privacy-policy.md

 ## 4. Contact

-If you have any questions or concerns about this Privacy Policy or the Terms of Service, you can reach out to us at: [your email address].
+If you have any questions or concerns about this Privacy Policy or the Terms of Service, you can reach out to us at: [questly@jasonthompson.org](mailto:questly@jasonthompson.org).